AHL00/Cobalt/ideas.md

   it's easiest solved by using unsafe Rust.
 It shouldn't be a big deal as whenever rendering is happening, the renderer has sole control over the engine/world/main thread.
 - This system would probably be implemented in the main Renderer struct.
 Probably will need to change the RendererPipelines too.

+## Multiple lights
+- How do I handle lights
+- On every frame, lights will be added to a buffer
+- Do I do forward or deferred renderring

+## Culling

+## Renderer architecture changes
+- Submit render queue on another thread
+- Add all renderables to a list to perform things like culling and material grouping